DavidOB1/tiktok-meme-bot/README.md

 # About the Project
-I've seen a lot of people making bots that can create Reddit videos for TikTok, so I decided to expand on that idea to make a program that can make TikTok meme videos and automatically post them.
+I've seen a lot of people making bots that can create Reddit videos for TikTok, so I decided to expand on that idea and make a program that can make TikTok meme videos and automatically post them.
 Memes are collected from either Reddit, Instagram, or YouTube, and then they are put on top of a randomly sliced video from the footage folder, and given a sound randomly picked from the sounds folder.
 After that, the video is saved as "output.mp4" and the video will be uploaded to TikTok.